Nicholas Throckmorton: Tudor successions

-During the short-lived attempt to place Lady Jane Grey on the throne after the death of Edward VI in 1553, Throckmorton tried to keep contact with both supporters of both her and Queen Mary I. Eventually, he began to support the latter.
+During the short-lived attempt to place Lady Jane Grey on the throne after the death of Edward VI in 1553, Throckmorton tried to keep contact with supporters of both her and Queen Mary I. Eventually, he began to support the latter.

 However, in January 1554, he was suspected of complicity in Wyatt's Rebellion and arrested.
 Later historians have suspected he was at least involved, either because of his Protestantism or due to his dismay at the growing Spanish influence in the court.

 Throckmorton was brought to trial at the Guildhall on 17 April 1554.
 He managed to convince the jury, which included Simon Lowe alias Fyfield, of his innocence, although the judges were openly hostile to him.
 They included Sir Roger Cholmeley, who was trying to impress Queen Mary.
 As a result of the verdict, the court fined and imprisoned the jury and sent Throckmorton to the Tower.
 When he was released the next year, he fled to exile in France.
 Though people wanted to put him on trial again, he was pardoned in 1557, and was employed by Queen Mary.

 Elizabeth's court

 Ambassador to France

 After Elizabeth's accession in November 1558, Throckmorton rose rapidly into favour because of his personal acquaintance with her.
 He sent her advice on the formation of her government, some of which she followed.
 Throckmorton acknowledged that Elizabeth had a central and active role in government, and in August 1560 he wrote to Elizabeth that peace between England and Scotland "dothe cheffely depend uppon your majesties order & conducte".

 From May 1559 to April 1564, he was ambassador to France.
 His first assistants were Robert Jones, John Somers, and Henry Middlemore.
 Throckmorton spoke with the Italian military engineer Giovanni Portinari, ensuring his return to English service.
 During this time, Throckmorton became acquainted with Mary, Queen of Scots.
 He described her appearance on 24 May 1559 when she was unwell, in a letter to William Cecil:Assuredly sir, the Scottishe Quene in mine opinion looketh very ill on it, very pale and green, and the withal short breathed: and it is whispered here amongst them that she cannot long live.

 Cecil was pleased with Throckmorton's frequent letter writing.
 He also asked Throckmorton to find him a French horticulturist to make orchards and vineyards at Burghley, the house he was building near Stamford.
 Throckmorton conducted negotiations with the English court regarding Mary's travel arrangements when she decided to return to Scotland from France.
 Though he supported the Reformation, he became her close friend, willing to assist her and do her personal favours.
 It was said that Throckmorton had worked hard to organise a meeting between the two queens, which never took place.
 According to rumour, he had been motivated by rewards of "great silver pots and other plate" given to him by Mary, Queen of Scots.
+Mary had given him a silver cup, which was later owned by his son Arthur Throckmorton.